Macrometacorp/docs/docs/cep/query-guide/functions/geospatial/closestpoints.md

 FROM InputGeoStream#geo:closestPoints(longitude, latitude, geoJsonFence);
 ```

-In this stream worker example, `InputGeoStream` is created to feed input data and `OutputGeoStream` is set up to receive the output.
+In this stream worker example, two streams are created: `InputGeoStream` for input data and `OutputGeoStream` for the output.

-The query `closestPoints` listens for events from `InputGeoStream`, each of which contains geographical coordinates (`longitude`, `latitude`), and a GeoJSON fence (`geoJsonFence`).
+The `InputGeoStream` consists of `longitude` and `latitude` representing the geographical coordinates of a location, and `geoJsonFence`, which is a GeoJSON string that contains the geometry type and coordinates of a geographical fence.

-The `geo:closestPoints(longitude, latitude, geoJsonFence)` function is then applied to these events.
-This function computes the closest points between the provided geographic location and the GeoJSON fence.
-It returns the latitude and longitude of the closest point on the fence from the location (`closestPointOf1From2Latitude`, `closestPointOf1From2Longitude`) and the closest point on the location from the fence (`closestPointOf2From1Latitude`, `closestPointOf2From1Longitude`).
+The `OutputGeoStream` is set to receive the attributes `closestPointOf1From2Latitude`, `closestPointOf1From2Longitude`, `closestPointOf2From1Latitude`, and `closestPointOf2From1Longitude`, which respectively represent the closest point's latitude and longitude to the fence from the location and the closest point's latitude and longitude to the location from the fence.

+The `closestPoints` query is defined to select and process events from the `InputGeoStream` using the function `geo:closestPoints(longitude, latitude, geoJsonFence)`.
+This function calculates the closest points between the provided location and the defined GeoJSON fence.

-The resulting four attributes are then forwarded to the `OutputGeoStream`.
-The process continually updates `OutputGeoStream` with the closest points for each incoming event from `InputGeoStream`.
+The result of this function, which consists of the coordinates of the closest points between the location and the GeoJSON fence, is then inserted into the `OutputGeoStream`.
+This stream now holds the resulting closest point data for each processed event from the `InputGeoStream`.

+In summary, this streaming data setup provides a mechanism to continually evaluate geographical data (longitude, latitude) against a GeoJSON-defined fence and output the closest points between the location and the fence.